The African Angel Investor Summit offers an opportunity for entrepreneurs to connect with early-stage angel investors © Africa Business Angels Network

 Similar financing forums and platforms are springing up throughout Africa, playing a crucial role in bringing angel investors together with entrepreneurs who need capital to build and scale their enterprises.
-In 2012, Bello got together with some partners, and with technical support from infoDev helped found the Lagos Angels Network (LAN).
-LAN has attracted a younger generation of Lagos residents willing to invest money in and mentor entepreneurs and their start-up enterprises.
+In 2012, Bello and some partners, found the Lagos Angels Network (LAN) with technical support from infoDev.
+LAN has attracted a younger generation of Lagos residents willing to invest money in and mentor entrepreneurs and their start-up enterprises.
 The network now has more than 40 members and has also led to the creation of the Africa Business Angels Network, which supports early stage investor networks and wants to get more investors “excited about the opportunities in Africa”.

-Bello notes that another way to encourage African angels to invest for impact is to bring in experienced angel investors from more developed countries in order to get local investors interested.
-He noted that Mark Zuckerberg’s surprise visit to Lagos in 2016 and investment in Nigerian tech start-up Andela, through the Chan Zuckerberg Foundation created “a bit of a buzz” among Nigerian investors and brought credence to investing in start-ups.
+In a similar vein, Bello proposes that bringing in experienced angel investors from more developed countries will encourage African angels to invest for impact.
+He noted that Facebook founder, Mark Zuckerberg’s surprise visit to Lagos in 2016 and investment in Nigerian tech start-up Andela, through the Chan Zuckerberg Foundation, created “a bit of a buzz” among Nigerian investors and brought credence to investing in start-ups.
 Raikundalia agrees, noting that in Eastern Africa, “Expat investors are a big part of angel investing.”
 The Somali AgriFood Fund, for example, has unlocked capital from the global Somali diaspora totalling over €800,000 (see Spore, Agriculture – a promising market for the diaspora).
 Local co-investors are also attractive to outside investors because they know the local customs and can open doors.

-While new angel investor networks are cropping up throughout Africa, angel investing alone is not going to solve the capital and credit gap for MSMEs.
-However, angels are beginning to serve start-ups and the ‘missing middle’, by helping to get enterprises off the ground and, once established, to enable them to access finance from standard sources.
-By providing a new source of financing coupled with three crucial ingredients – mentoring, management, and a commitment to social impact – angel investors have an opportunity to make a significant difference to agriculture in Africa.
+While new angel investor networks are cropping up throughout Africa, this form of investment alone is not going to solve the capital and credit gap for MSMEs.
+However, angels are beginning to serve start-ups and the ‘missing middle’ by helping to get enterprises off the ground and, once established, enable them to access finance from standard or blended capital sources.
+By providing equity financing coupled with three crucial ingredients – mentoring, management, and a commitment to social impact – angel investors are demonstrating new pathways to transform agriculture in Africa.